cheezy/testgen/Readme.md

 ## Moving page-objects or screen-objects to the lib directory

 There is another option available with will create the page or screen directory in a base directoy named lib.
 It will also setup the project so these files get loaded the same way they would if the directory was in the support directory.
+Here's an example of creating a project for web testing using the lib option:

+    testgen project <project_name> --pageobject-driver=watir --with-lib